Fall Harvest Salad With A Creamy Dressing

 • Just before assembling the salad, cut the apple into quarters, cut out the core from each section then thinly slice.

-• Now top the rocket/arugula with the baked veg, sliced apple, crumble over the feta, sprinkle over the crunchy nuts, then the crispy prosciutto, the pomegranate seeds and finally, sprinkle over the dukkah.
+• Now top the rocket/arugula with the baked veg, sliced apple, crumble over the feta, sprinkle over the crunchy nuts, then the crispy prosciutto, and the pomegranate seeds.

 Notes

-Note 1: Don’t be tempted to make this salad on the fly!
-It does require quite a bit of prep but, making the salad will be so much easier if you have all your ingredients ready and waiting for you.
+Note 1: This salad does require quite a bit of prep, but making it will be much easier if you have all your ingredients ready to go.
 The only thing to do at the last minute is chop the apple so it doesn’t go brown.
+Consider making the dressing, vegetables, and toasting the nuts the day before to reduce hands on time when making the dish.

 Note 3: Most ovens will have three shelves, if yours has two – there are two options for the prosciutto or nuts: